 Inflammatory Breast Cancer

-A less common type of breast cancer, accounting for 1-3% of all breast cancers is inflammatory breast cancer (IBC).
-IBC often appears to be an infection (breast red, swollen, and inflamed), but it is actually cancer that is blocking lymphatic vessels in the skin and breast tissue, causing a buildup of fluid (lymph).
+A less common type of breast cancer, accounting for 1-3% of all breast cancers, is inflammatory breast cancer (IBC).
+IBC often appears to be an infection (breast red, swollen, and inflamed), because cancer blocks lymphatic vessels in the skin and breast tissue, causing a buildup of fluid (lymph).
 Read our blog to learn more about inflammatory breast cancer.

-This type of breast cancer starts in the breast ducts and spreads to the skin of the nipple and then to the areola, the dark circle around the nipple.
-This type of breast cancer only accounts for about 1% of all cases of breast cancer.
+• Paget disease of the nipple: A rare type of breast cancer that starts in the milk ducts and spreads to the skin of the nipple and areola.
+It accounts for only about 1% of all breast cancer cases.

-Phyllodes tumors are rare breast tumors.
-These tumors develop in the connective tissue (stroma) of the breast and grow in a leaflike pattern.
-Although phyllodes tumors tend to grow quickly, they rarely spread outside the breast.
+• Phyllodes tumor: Another type of rare breast tumor that develops in the connective tissue of the breast.
+They grow in a leaf-like pattern and tend to grow quickly but rarely spread outside the breast.

-Angiosarcoma is a cancer in the inner lining of blood vessels that can occur in any part of the body.
-This form of cancer rarely occurs in the breast.
+• Angiosarcoma: A type of cancer that develops in the inner lining of blood vessels.
+Although it can occur in any part of the body, it is rare in the breast.